openspending/community.openspending.org/blog/_posts/2012-07-27-budapest-institute.md

 status: publish
 ---

-**This post was written based on the contributions of Petra Reszkető, of the Budapest Institute, and from information provided in the interview with  Balázs Váradi and Timea Sütő.
-The video of their interview will be displayed as part of the complete series.**
+**This post was written based on the contributions of Petra Reszkető, Balázs Váradi and Timea Sütő of the [Budapest Institute](http://www.budapestinstitute.eu/), Hungary.
+The video of their interview will be displayed as part of the complete series [Athens to Berlin](http://openspending.org/blog/2012/07/05/OSI.html).**

-**The Budapest Institute is an independent think-thank.
+*The Budapest Institute is an independent think-thank.
 It produces public policy research and analyses to support policy-making in Hungary and in the Central-Eastern-European region.
 It is part of our mission to promote evidence-based policy-making and to try to make the national public policy discourse based more on facts rather then beliefs.
-This post is about the project 'A Mi Penzünk' which aims to present the budget spending of the Hungarian State simply and interactively to make it engaging for the interested layperson.**
+This post is about the project 'A Mi Penzünk' which aims to present the budget spending of the Hungarian State simply and interactively to make it engaging for the interested layperson.*

-[A Mi Penzünk's](http://amipenzunk.hu/) aim is to present the data broken down by functions to provide information on what exactly tax money is spent on.
+[A Mi Penzünk's](http://amipenzunk.hu/) aim is to present financial data for the Hungarian State broken down by functions to provide information on what exactly tax money is spent on.
 With the visual presentation (thanks to the open software developed by the [Open Knowledge Foundation](http://okfn.org/)) of the budgetary expenses and with the database that can be mined and freely downloaded from the website.

 ## What is the aim?